delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 "I'm an extremely hard worker.
 I often don't pick up many projects but when I do I go all in.
 Recently I've picked up blogging, managing to amass more than 8000 monthly readers in less than 5 months."

 Do use statistics.
 This is really important.
-Statistics lets you talk big about yourself without sounding too egostitcal.
+Statistics lets you talk big about yourself without sounding too egoistical.

 There's a difference between saying "God, if everyone who read my articles was their own country it would be a small country.
 I must be an amazing writer" and saying "I have 8000 monthly reads in 5 months".

 But only say what's relevant.
 If I was applying to a job at a students union or anything to do with students I would say "I increased student satisfaction and approval ratings from 30% to ~90%".

 You don't have to be given a statistic to use it.
 You can work it out yourself.
 You know all these maths classes you took?
-Now's a good time to use them.
-Do you deal with customers alot and do always say you're doing well?
+Now is a good time to use them.
+Do you deal with customers a lot and do always say you're doing well?
 Put that into a statistic.

 Make sure your strengths match the job description.
 If the employer asks for good knowledge of Python (or German) talk about that.